j2objc-contrib/j2objc-gradle/FAQ.md

 and additionally get linker errors, you are not building all the neccessary architectures.

 By default (for performance), we build only modern iOS device and simulator architectures.
-If you need i386 for older simulators, add the following to your build.gradle file:
+If you need i386 for older simulators (iPhone 5, 5c and earlier devices), add the following to your build.gradle file:

 ```gradle
 // File: build.gradle